KenanChia/ASG-1/README.md

 Im also going to create an "About Me" page which tells users more about the person who created the website and also the purpose of the website

 ### Products
-I will add products to my online shop, mainly stationary and i will try to create a add to cart function but no payment methods.
+I will add products to my online shop, mainly stationary
 ## Extras
 I will add a drag out menu for mobile view and use flex box to tamper with the design when viewing from mobile view compafred to a desktop/laptop view.

+## Credit
+I took my images from Unsplash and other websites searched from google.

+## Wish to have
+I wish to have an add to cart function in my website but i cant figure out how to do it.
+I also wish to make my website search bar more accurate and useful as it currently can only go to catalog